 Deborah Howell is the Assistant Director of Partners In Learning.
 Her education includes an associate’s degree from Rowan-Cabarrus Community College in early childhood education and a bachelor’s degree from UNC Greensboro in human development and family studies with a concentration in birth-kindergarten.
 She also holds a master’s degree at UNCG.
 She also serves as a CBRS therapist for the center.

 Katherine Generaux serves as the center’s Community Inclusion Specialist.
 In that position she has been effective in modeling appropriate interactions with young children with special needs.
 Her ongoing presence in the classrooms modeling best practices for infants and toddler is resulting in additional experience while making a positive difference in early childhood programming.
 She is very aware of what is developmentally appropriate and engaging with the children.
 Her birth through kindergarten degree and experience are evident in her service to children and families.

-Jill Wagoner is the mother of a child with Down syndrome.
+Jill Wagoner is the mother of of two.
+Her oldest child has Down syndrome.
 She serves as an advocate, writer, speaker, fundraiser, and grant writer for organizations that support children with special needs.
-A former journalist and current marketer and public relations specialist, Jill has been published in many publications and blogs, including The Salisbury Post, Modern Parent, and Rowan Magazine.
+A former journalist and current marketer and public relations specialist, Jill has been published in many publications and blogs, including The Salisbury Post, Modern Parent, Salisbury Life Magazine, and Rowan Magazine.